wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 1.9 =
+- Added new WordPress PingBack Vulnerability Protection feature.
+This allows the user to prohibit access to the xmlrpc.php file in order to protect against certain vulnerabilities in the pingback functionality.
+- Added a configuration item in the brute force login prevention feature to allow ajax functionality to work properly when this feature is enabled.
+- Added a POT file for language translations.
+- Made the DB Prefix feature more robust by adding a check to ensure that plugin can write to the wp-config.php file.
+This will prevent user from losing access to their site in cases where the system changed the prefix but not the entry in the wp-config.php file.
+- Tightened the data validation for the cookie based brute force login feature to ensure that the user must enter a secret word which consists of alphanumeric characters.
+- Added edit links to the user account list in the "User Acounts" menu.

 = 1.8 =
 - Moved the front end site lockout feature to a new menu called "Maintenance".